Florida's Hardest Hit Fund Program

 - You are participating in a HAMP Trial Modification.

 Also, if there is current pending litigation on your primary residence mortgage, up to and including foreclosure proceedings, with the mortgage lender, servicer, or other parties, then the servicer may choose not to accept UMAP/MLRP payments on your behalf.

 Program Details: Unemployment Mortgage Assistance Program (UMAP)

-UMAP provides up to 12 months of payments with a cap of $24,000 (whichever occurs first) to assist unemployed or underemployed borrowers with their first mortgage payments until they can resume full payments on their own.
+UMAP provides up to 12 months of payments with a cap of $24,000 (whichever occurs first) to assist unemployed or underemployed borrowers (and those who experienced a qualifying hardship) with their first mortgage payments until they can resume full payments on their own.

 The program will also advance up to $18,000 to reinstate a delinquent first mortgage before UMAP payments begin.

 Program Details: Mortgage Loan Reinstatement Payment (MLRP) Program

 Assistance under the MLRP Program consists of a one-time payment to bring a delinquent mortgage current for a homeowner who has experienced and recovered from a qualifying financial hardship.

 Up to $25,000 is available under the MLRP Program.